coffeetiem/JAIStuff/README.md

 Also:
 - Vanilla ChatGPT isn’t great at writing scripts by default.
 I offload script creation to ChatGPT Codex (a coding focused GPT model) connected to GitHub.
 This workflow produces stronger JavaScript and JSON for advanced use.
-- Keep your GitHub repo in sync with your evolving characters, scenarios, and worldbuilding, then use prompts like: *“How would you tell ChatGPT Codex to create `X`?”*
+- Keep your GitHub repo in sync with your evolving characters, scenarios, and worldbuilding, then use prompts like: *“How would you tell ChatGPT Codex to create `X`?”*, then paste that prompt into ChatGPT Codex and merge the generated PRs with your repo.

 This way, your workflow balances **creativity in ChatGPT** with **precision in Codex/GitHub**.